Outsource Smartly: A Guide to Choosing Marketing Consultants or Agencies

 When Should You Hire an Agency?

 The pressure to stay at the forefront of marketing trends while managing daily operations can be crushing, especially if you’re a startup or have a lean in-house marketing team.
-Hiring an agency to augment the gaps in expertise or staff can help you create dynamic solutions that bring new foresight, agility and innovation to your marketing and communications.
+Hiring an agency to bring a unique level of expertise can help you create dynamic solutions that bring new foresight, agility and innovation to your marketing and communications.
+Agencies tend to specialize in specific topics or industries so doing diligent research could help you determine the best agency for your company.

 For large-scale initiatives with numerous creative and strategic needs, agencies can provide a full scope of services, from branding to public relations and analyst relations, digital marketing, creative and communications.
 Working with an agency also gives you access to experts, technology, analytics and other resources so you can feel confident handing off a comprehensive project for them to execute with just a single point of contact for you to manage.